 - avoid plastic.
 BPA and BPS (the BPA substitute) are both bad for you

 - stainless steel and glass are the most neutral.
-The silicone covered glass more durable.
+The silicone covered glass is less breakable

 The silicone ones have the advantage of being folded into a small container like a pill bottle or extra orthodontic retainer container.
 This makes it much easier to carrier around with you.